opensearch-project/documentation-website/CONTRIBUTING.md

 #### Troubleshooting

-If you encounter an error while trying to build the documentation website, find the error in the following troubleshooting list:
+If you encounter one of the following errors when trying to build the documentation website, these troubleshooting tips can help.

-- When running `rvm install 3.2` if you receive a `Error running '__rvm_make -j10'`, resolve this by running `rvm install 3.2.0 -C --with-openssl-dir=/opt/homebrew/opt/openssl@3.2` instead of `rvm install 3.2`.
+- If you see the `Error running '__rvm_make -j10'`error when running `rvm install 3.2`, you can resolve it by running `rvm install 3.2.0 -C --with-openssl-dir=/opt/homebrew/opt/openssl@3.2` instead of `rvm install 3.2`.
-- If receive a `bundle install`: `An error occurred while installing posix-spawn (0.3.15), and Bundler cannot continue.` error when trying to run `bundle install`, resolve this by running `gem install posix-spawn -v 0.3.15 -- --with-cflags=\"-Wno-incompatible-function-pointer-types\"`.
-Then, run `bundle install`.
+- If you see the `bundle install`: `An error occurred while installing posix-spawn (0.3.15), and Bundler cannot continue.` error when trying to run `bundle install`, you can resolve it by running `gem install posix-spawn -v 0.3.15 -- --with-cflags=\"-Wno-incompatible-function-pointer-types\"` and then `bundle install`.